 STEP guidance uses Profiles created in the Walkthrough, Third Party Trust Sharing, while also referring to content and/ or state resulting from ordered execution of noted Walkthroughs.
 This is a matter of convenience rather than a requirement; execution is straightforward and simple.

-We do not however recommend the use of production Accounts, if only to avoid the potential for inadvertent execution that has an impact on real data.
+We do not however recommend the use of production Accounts, if only to avoid the potential impact of inadvertent execution on on real data.

 Finally, this Walkthrough does not require multiple host computers, as we will combine underlying details together with manual procedures that allow you to work on a single host.

 Looking Deeper: Environments, Accounts, Profiles, and Aliases

 When you Log In to SSProtect, you establish a Login Session that's managed by your Profile.
 Your Profile contains information specific to your SSProtect Account and unique Environment.
 Your Environment is the unique combination of your host computer and Windows User Profile.